Chertsey Town F.C.: 1890–1963: Formation and early origins

 Evidence of organised football in Chertsey goes back to the 19th century, although county affiliation did not immediately occur.
-Chertsey Football Club was officially founded in 1890 and played its early matches in the West Surrey League.
+Chertsey Football Club was officially registered in September 1890 and played its early matches in the West Surrey League.
 The club's first success came in the Surrey Junior Cup in 1897, and after a one-year postponement, the competition became the East and West Surrey League.
 A second halt in action followed during World War I, and Chertsey Town subsequently joined the Surrey Intermediate League in 1919.
 The club rejected an invitation to become founder members of the Surrey Senior League in 1923, and they remained in the league for two decades before World War II forced another break.

 In 1946, the Curfews attained senior status and finally joined the Surrey Senior League.
 The club later became known as Chertsey Town Football Club in 1951.
 After a few seasons of adapting to their new level, the club enjoyed a halcyon period and lifted their first league title during the 1569–60 season.
 They repeated their league success twice in the following three years, while also lifting the League Cup three times.